simoore/raspberry-pi-projects/README.md

 * `lscpu` shows information about the CPU
 * `htop` shows process and system resourse usage
 * `vcgencmd measure_temp` to measure the tempeature of the board
+* `v4l2-ctl --list-devices` shows which device is mapped to the camera
+* `iostat` to monitor IO usage
+* `free -m` to monitor memory usage

+A user must be part of the video group to use the camera.

 ## Links